 Residential development contracts are not won or awarded in a vacuum.
 You will need to market your services to construction companies, city councils, or property owners to win lucrative construction projects.

+You will also need to impress the residents.
 Your company may have to create the proposals and marketing materials that will be used to market high-scale residential development projects to existing and potential future residents.

-As previously mentioned, millions of building permits are issued every year in the United States.
+Millions of building permits are issued every year in the United States.
 However, it takes a lot for a professional residential development firm to get approved for one.

 To get a building permit, your company must prove that your construction professionals are competent, know how to build, learn how to install plumbing and electrical systems, and understand how to build relative to local city codes.

+Do you need assistance with a residential development project?
 The professionals at My Site Plan have over 20 years of experience developing site plans and conceptual layouts for construction projects.
 Contact them today.